offbeatwp/documentation/basics__term_models.md

 #### `getMeta($key, $single = true)`

 Get a meta value of the term.
-The first attribute is the key of the meta.
-The second parameter is if you desire a single or multiple responses.
-Single is default.
+The first attribute is the key to the meta.
+The second parameter if you want to have single or multiple responses.
+Single is the default.

 #### `setMeta($key, $value)`